-We offer a series of BCU one star courses and the occasional two start course during the warmer months.- see the courses page for more details. * October course now full *
+We offer a series of BCU one star courses and the occasional two start course during the warmer months.- see the courses page for more details. * All courses for 2016 now finished *

 Local paddles on Saturdays at 09:30 / 10:30 and Wednesdays (summer months) at 18:30 plus:

 Thames conditions Flow rates and water temp Weather in Hampton Wey Navigation Basingstoke Canal Thames

 A sunny day on the Thames near the club house in Hampton

 Some members paddle on waters near and not-so-near to Hampton.
 Boats on roof-racks, they head off most Saturdays for the Wey Navigation, Basingstoke Canal, Grand Union Canal or River Thames.
 Occasionally trips are on the tidal Thames around Isleworth, Putney and Vauxhall.
 Other members paddle from the clubhouse, often on Saturday mornings, or Wednesday evenings (summer time only) heading upstream to Sunbury, Walton Bridge and round Desborough Island; or downstream to Thames Ditton or Teddington.